Spawankush/rsgeo.github.io/docs/index.md

 <div class="about-section" markdown>
 <div class="about-text" markdown>

-[Replace this paragraph with your own bio.
-Write 3–4 sentences covering: your background and what you specialize in, the kinds of problems you work on, the tools and methods you use, and what you are currently looking for.
-Example below:]

 Lead Geospatial Analyst with expertise in automating geospatial production, QC/QA workflows, and operational processes.
 I have developed 25+ apps/tools/plugins and 50+ scripts, reducing geospatial processing time and costs by 30–40%.
 I specialize in extracting actionable insights from satellite/aerial/UAV imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools, with a strong focus on Geospatial and AI-powered workflow optimization.
 I am proficient in modern AI tools such as ChatGPT, Claude, Cursor, and Kiro, and am currently exploring opportunities in advanced geospatial analytics, computer vision, and scalable Geospatial solutions.

 </div>